How To Remove Gum From Your Hair – Easy DIY Methods

 Image: Shutterstock

-Studies show that temperature reduction using ice can help remove chewing gum from natural fibers, such as wool (3).
-Hence, this technique may also help you remove gum from your hair by reducing its stickiness.
+Anecdotal claims suggest using ice to remove chewing gum from natural fibers, such as wool.
+Hence, you can try this technique to reduce stickiness and remove chewing gum from your hair.
 Follow these steps:

 • Apply an ice pack to the gum to help it harden and chip off.